-There are three important things you need to remember to treat your body well: exercise, taking your medicine every day, and eating right.
+There are three important things you need to remember to treat your body well: exercise, taking your medicine every day and eating right.

 Find the things that make you feel good.
 Choose the best exercise for you — one that makes you happy and fulfilled.
 Take the medicine you feel best about taking.
 Eat the foods that feed your body in the best ways.

-The Foods You Should Fill Up On
+Foods You Should Fill Up On

-Oily fish are a super food, filled with lots of vitamins and goodness beyond what I have mentioned.
+Eat plenty of oily fish.
+They are high in the omega-3s, which are great for your heart.
+They are also high in vitamin D!
+Oily fish are a superfood, filled with lots of vitamins and goodness beyond what I have mentioned.
 Eat fish with joy!
 Just don’t fry it— that would be counterproductive.

 Fill up on your fruits and veggies.
 Yes, berries are included in this, but there are no twigs.

 Seriously though, fruits and veggies are filled with so many wonderful vitamins.
 Many of your green veggies are also high in folic acid, which is great for neurological health.
-They are great for your digestive system.
-And if you feel like growing them on your own, then you will also get some wonderful calming exercise, and self-fulfillment out of the deal.
+They are great for your digestive system, and if you feel like growing them on your own, then you will also get some wonderful calming exercise and self-fulfillment out of the deal.

 Spend time finding ways to love the foods that are healthiest for you.
 I have steadily become a foodie over the years.
-For example, I eat butter from grass-fed cows.
-I eat eggs from heritage chickens.
-I even drink organic whiskey (didn’t I tell you I love a nice drink now and then?).
+For example, I eat butter from grass-fed cows, I eat eggs from heritage chickens and I even drink organic whiskey (didn’t I tell you I love a nice drink now and then?).

 The point is that the foods and drinks you put into your body are an investment.
 You are not an economy car; you do not fill up on low-octane fuel — that is just not up to your standards anymore.
 You are a high-octane supercar and you deserve only the best!